odemolliens/react-native-netwatch/README.md

 ## Using presets for fast Mocking

-Netwatch provides three ways to mock responses with presets using props:
+Netwatch provides two ways to mock responses with presets using props:

 - via clipboard (`loadMockPresetFromClipboard`)
-- via input parameters (`loadMockPresetFromInputParameters`)
 - via the `mockPresets` prop.

 ### `mockPresets`